Floyd Mayweather could be facing a hiding to nothing this New Year’s Eve after tentatively agreeing to a nine-minute exhibition fight.

 Could another re-think be on the cards for Mayweather?

-Nasukawa has become one of the most popular fighters in Japan and holds a record of 28-0.
+Nasukawa has become one of the most popular fighters in Japan and holds 28-0.
 He’s perhaps the best combat sports prospect the country has ever seen.

 Between both MMA and kickboxing fights, Tenshin has fought over thirty times despite turning 20 just over two months ago.

-The current RISE Featherweight Champion, Tenshin began to make a name for himself with wins over the likes of Amnat Ruenroeng and Wanchalong PK Saenchai in the KNOCK OUT promotion out of Thailand.
+The current RISE Featherweight Champion, Tenshin, began to make a name for himself with wins over Amnat Ruenroeng and Wanchalong PK Saenchai in the KNOCK OUT promotion out of Thailand.

 Since those wins, Nasukawa has become a massive star under the RIZIN banner.
 Racking up four dominant mixed martial arts wins, defeating multiple men to be crowned the 2017 RIZIN KICK Tournament Champion.